MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 #### Different functionality

-* In Workplace Analytics, you have the additional capability to launch plans from the wellbeing, collaboration and focus-plan insights.
+* In Workplace Analytics, in the wellbeing, collaboration and focus-plan insights, you can launch [plans](../tutorials/solutionsv2-intro.md).
+You cannot launch plans from Viva Insights.

 * Best practices are integrated into the flow of the Viva Insights app, but in Workplace Analytics, best practices are presented in documentation.